-Vasaloppet’s sustainability strategy, which was adopted in December 2016 and extends until 2022, helps us prioritize and efficiently take on important challenges.
+Vasaloppet’s sustainability strategy helps us prioritize and efficiently take on important challenges.
 A common thread in our work is to preserve our history while at the same time developing along with the outside world.
 This sustainability strategy will be evaluated annually and revised when necessary.
 Important results are happier and healthier participants, support for sports clubs and regional development, sustainable financial results for the owning clubs, and reduced environmental impact.

 The Vasaloppet Arena inspires activity all year round, which contributes to positive health and tourism effects and a strong sports club movement.
 This is done in harmony with, and with consideration for, cultural and environmental values.
 In day-to-day work, our mission is to inspire each individual towards a more healthy life, in a pleasant way, and to get them to experience the Vasaloppet Arena.

 Vasaloppet as relating to the UN Sustainable Development Goals

 The Sustainable Development Goals are the most ambitious agenda for sustainable development that our world’s nations have ever taken on, and their purpose is to achieve four fantastic things by the year 2030: